 “In this book, Tim Newby presents an intimate portrait of Leftover Salmon through its band members, family, friends, former bandmates, managers, and countless musicians.

 Leftover Salmon was born from the heart and soul of America itself, playing music that reflects the sounds emanating from the Appalachian hills, the streets of New Orleans, the clubs of Chicago, the plains of Texas, and the mountains in their home state of Colorado.
 Newby reveals Leftover Salmon’s story as one that is crucial to American music and needs to be told now.”

 This book gives an insightful account of Sinéad’s life growing up and her difficulties in the music industry, directly from the woman herself.
-It was a true page-turner that makes you smile, laugh and even cry.
+It is a true page-turner that makes you smile, laugh and even cry.
 And since O’Connor tragically left us, Rememberings serves as a wonderful homage to this gifted artist.

 “In Rememberings, O’Connor recounts her painful tale of growing up in Dublin in a dysfunctional, abusive household.
 Inspired by a brother’s Bob Dylan records, she escaped into music.
 She relates her early forays with local Irish bands; we see Sinéad completing her first album while eight months pregnant, hanging with Rastas in the East Village, and soaring to unimaginable popularity with her cover of Prince’s “Nothing Compares 2U.”

 Intimate, replete with candid anecdotes, and told in a singular form true to her unconventional career, Sinéad’s memoir is a remarkable chronicle of an enduring and influential artist.”